jkingportfolio/CI_PP3_Taco_Trailer/README.md

 <img src="docs/testing-user-stories/testing-user-stories-11.png">
 </details>

-12. As the site owner, I want users to be able to <>.
+12. As the site owner, I would want to be able to access all previous order records.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |